catalyst-cooperative/pudl-usage-metrics/usage_metrics/README.md

 ### IP Geocoding with ipinfo
 I've been using [ipinfo](https://ipinfo.io/) for geocoding the user ip addresses.
 We get 50k free API requests a month.
 The `usage_metrics.helpers.geocode_ip()` function using [joblib](https://joblib.readthedocs.io/en/latest/#main-features) to cache API calls so we don't call the API multiple times for a single ip address.
 The first time you run the ETL no API calls will be cached so the `geocode_ips()` op will take a while to complete.

+## Add new data sources
+To add a new data source to the dagster repo, add new modules to the `usage_metrics/jobs/` and `usage_metrics/ops/` directories.
+Then add the new job to the usage_metrics.repository.usage_metrics() repo.